 The equipment of yesteryear is no match for the typical lift used in construction today.
-From carrying capacity to reliability and other performance factors, a boom lift used in construction offers many advantages over ancient lifting equipment.
+From carrying capacity to reliability and other performance factors, a boom lift or boom truck used in construction offers many advantages over ancient lifting equipment.

-Since this equipment is used in construction for similar tasks – lifting, hoisting, elevating workers to heights, etc. – many people wonder how safe it is to combine the two.
+Since boom trucks and cranes used in construction for similar tasks – lifting, hoisting, elevating workers to heights, etc. – many people wonder how safe it is to combine the two.
 For example, can a boom lift be used as a crane?
 After all, what is a boom lift used for?
 Basically the same thing as a crane, right?

 However, while boom lifts and cranes seem like very similar machines, there are many differences between a boom lift vs crane.
 Learn what they are here – and why you should never use equipment for something it wasn’t designed for.
 Cranes and boom lifts are both used in construction, maintenance, painting, electrical power line work, window glazing, and many other industrial tasks.
 But when it comes to their actual function and what they’re designed to do, that’s where the similarities end.
 Let’s look at the main differences between a crane and a lift used in construction.

-Boom Lift Vs Crane: What Are the Differences?
+Boom Lift Vs Boom Crane: What Are the Differences?

 Boom lifts are classified as vehicle-mounted devices used to lift people.
 The base of the boom lift rests on wheels or on stabilizing “feet”.
 Workers are lifted and lowered while standing on the bucket platform attached to the boom arm.
 This is the base mechanism that allows aerial lifts to be used in construction and a wide variety of other jobs.